 - Scopus Blog – Get Scopus updates and learn about how to effectively use the platform

-- Mendeley Blog – Meet the team behind Mendeley, keep up-to-date with referencing and learn
+- Mendeley Blog – Meet the team behind Mendeley, keep up-to-date with referencing and learn what is new in the world of research

 - SciTech Connect - Research, resources and information for the scientific community, written by the our own authors and editors